Sandbox limits

 Determinism

-For a given source program and input, Edge Python produces the same output across runs and across architectures (x86_64, aarch64, wasm32).
-There is no time, no randomness, no thread scheduling, no OS interaction.
-The only source of nondeterminism is the heap pool’s slot reuse, which is observable through id(x) only — never through ==, repr, or any other operation.
+Same source + input -> same output across runs and architectures (x86_64, aarch64, wasm32).
+No time, randomness, threading, or OS interaction.
+Heap-pool slot reuse is the only nondeterminism: observable through id(x) only, never ==, repr, or any other operation.